onap/doc/docs/release/index.rst

 functionality is implemented in the Controller Design Studio (CDS) component using dedicated templates called Controller Blueprint Archives (CBA).
-In addition, there is Swagger documentation for the API of the K8s plugin component in the MutliCloud project.
+In addition, there is Swagger documentation for the API of the K8s plugin component in the MultiCloud project.

 Deeper 5G Support
 .................